-If you have ever thought of building your own home, this page will take you through a step by step process.
+If you have ever thought of building your own home, this page will take you through a simplified version of the process.
 We'll attempt to answer as many questions possible, to take much of the guess work.
 We'll attempt to break the process down step by step.
 The process of putting your thoughts on paper, to project completion.
-With over 50 years of combined home building experience, Jeff and Chris would love the opportunity to meet with you and discuss your dream of building your own home.
+With over 70 years of combined home building experience, Chris & his design partner, Carl, would love the opportunity to meet with you and discuss your dream of building your own home.

 Just like when buying a home, financing is a good first step.